AutodeskRoboticsLab/Mimic/mimic/docs/CONTRIBUTING.md

 - Do not add IDE and temp files to the global `.gitignore`.
 Instead, add them to a local gitignore (added to `~/.gitconfig`).
-Alternatively, the folder `extern` is ignored and may be used however you'd like.
+Alternatively, the folder `ignore` is ignored and may be used however you'd like.

 - Make sure your code compiles before submitting pull requests or pushing to the repository.
 For each commit, provide a briefly rationalized changelist.